 Since we opened in 1946, Open Polytechnic has specialised in open distance flexible learning (ODFL).
 Our organisation was created to ensure adult learners could gain the skills they needed for their current or future career, without having to attend full-time study at a physical campus.

-Students from throughout New Zealand and overseas take advantage of the flexibility of distance and online learning to gain the skills they need to progress in their jobs and careers.
+Learners from throughout New Zealand and overseas take advantage of the flexibility of distance and online learning to gain the skills they need to progress in their jobs and careers.

 We’re one of the largest educators of the current workforce, our graduates can be found in every major workplace throughout the country.

 We offer over 100 qualifications and around 1,000 courses.
-Our range of qualifications allows students to staircase from certificate to diploma and degree level (Levels 1–7 on the New Zealand Qualifications Framework).
+Our range of qualifications allows learners to staircase from certificate to diploma and degree level (Levels 1–7 on the New Zealand Qualifications Framework).
 They include technical and vocational training, through to higher professional and continuing education.